 Morning Class Choices

 The following courses are frequently recommended for College Experience students.
-For other choices, consult the SMU Summer schedule, available online at access.smu.edu, or from the CE office.
+For other choices, consult the SMU Summer schedule, available online at my.smu.edu, or from the CE office.

 This course examines questions of genre pertinent to film and/or television by focusing on various generic forms and their history.
 The specific genres under consideration will vary from term to term.